-Even though this isn’t a dedicated Bottle Club member release, Bottle Club members do have the luxury of pre-reserving this special spirit before it’s released to the public.
+Even though this isn’t a dedicated club member release, Bottle and Canned Cocktail Club members do have the luxury of pre-reserving this special spirit before it’s released to the public.
 That means you get first dibs on as many bottles as you can carry before this limited product sells out to the public.

 If you’re not a Bottle Club member you can sign up today for free.